Branislav Ivković: SPS split and Socialist People's Party leader (2002–2004)

 The Federal Republic of Yugoslavia was formally reconstituted as the State Union of Serbia and Montenegro in February 2003, and the Assembly of Serbia and Montenegro was established as its legislative branch.
 The first members of this body were chosen by indirect election from the republican parliaments of Serbia and Montenegro, with each parliamentary group allowed representation proportional to its numbers.
 Only sitting members of the Serbian assembly or the Montenegrin assembly, or members of the Federal Assembly of Yugoslavia at the time of the country's reconstitution, were eligible to serve.
 The "People's Socialists" group was allotted one seat in the federal assembly, which was assigned to Ivković.

+During this period, Ivković was a member of the committee for constitutional affairs and the committee for science and technological development in the republican parliament.

 Ivković's group coalesced as the Serbian People's Party (SNS) later in 2003.
 In September of that year, he proposed that the SPS and his party run a joint candidate in the upcoming presidential election.
-The SPS rejected the offer; Ivica Dačić accused Ivković of wanting to assist the DOS by running as a candidate himself.
+The SPS rejected the offer, and Ivica Dačić accused Ivković of wanting to assist the DOS by running as a candidate himself.

 The SNS contested the 2003 Serbian parliamentary election in an alliance with a group called the People's Blok.
 Ivković appeared in the second position on the party's list, after former SPS parliamentarian Dobrivoje Budimirović.
 The list did not cross the electoral threshold, and Ivković's terms in the federal and republican parliaments ended in early 2004.
 He later ran as the SNS's candidate in the 2004 Serbian presidential election and received less than one per cent of the vote.

-He joined Bogoljub Karić's Strength of Serbia Movement (PSS) after the 2004 presidential election.
+Ivković joined Bogoljub Karić's Strength of Serbia Movement (PSS) after the 2004 presidential election.
 The SNS afterward considered merging into the PSS, though it ultimately rejected the option.